trumbitta/williamghelfi/_posts/2015-10-17-github-featured-repository.markdown

     <caption>Wish this wasn't just the outcome of 30 minutes in Photoshop...</caption>
 </figure>

-So hey GitHub, please allow me to pin a featured repositoy of mine.
+So hey GitHub, please allow me to pin a featured repository of mine.

 Also, I <3 you GitHub, [octohire me!](http://octohire.me)